charredUtensil/groundhog/src/core/lore/graphs/orders.md

 P132 --> P234
 P133["[spawnIsHq]"]
 P133 --> P134
-P134[", but this is all that's left.<br/>and now we need to pick up the pieces and try again."]
+P134["&bull; , but this is all that's left.<br/>&bull; and now we need to pick up the pieces and try again."]
 P134 --> P135
 P134 --> P139
 P134 --> P142